Pigius/avp-cli/README.md

 ### Testing Scenarios

-I've added tests for allow and deny the access for each and every scenario.
-Check each and every scenario examples.
+I've enhanced the AVP CLI Tool with the addition of batch authorization tests, allowing to efficiently test multiple authorization scenarios in a single operation.
+This feature is particularly useful for scenarios where you need to check multiple resources or principals in one go.
+As with the standard test scenarios, you only need to replace the policy store id to get started.

+#### Standard Test Scenario

-The "Test Scenario" feature in the AVP CLI Tool offers a more streamlined and efficient way to test authorization scenarios.
-Instead of manually specifying the path to a JSON test file every time you want to run a test, the CLI dynamically loads available test scenarios and lets you select one to execute.
-What you need to do is just to replace the `policy store id`.
-This reduces the repetitive task of copying and pasting file paths, making the testing process faster and more user-friendly.
+The "Test Scenario" feature in the AVP CLI Tool offers a streamlined way to test individual authorization scenarios.
+The CLI dynamically loads available test scenarios, allowing you to select and execute them with ease.
+This approach simplifies the testing process, making it faster and more user-friendly.

 ```bash
 ?
 What would you like to do?
 Test Scenario